Feast of the Transfiguration: Anglican Communion

-Reformed Calvinist and Presbyterian
+The Book of Common Prayer of the American Episcopal Church lists the feast of The Transfiguration of Our Lord as occurring on August 6th.

+Continental Reformed, Presbyterian, Congregationalist

 In the Presbyterian Church, the Sunday of the Transfiguration marks the last day of the Epiphany season, on the last Sunday before Ash Wednesday.
 The inceptive Calvinist tradition rejected all liturgical feasts, including the Feast of the Transfiguration.
 This, however, does not mean that the Transfiguration itself was ignored by the Calvinists.
 Calvin's own views on the Transfiguration were far from ambivalent: